Most Recent LEAD Projects 2024-2025

 Washington Marion High School LEAD Council & Ray D. Molo Middle School

-The $20,000 from the Washington Marion High School LEAD Council program was used to build and stock a Teen Uniform and Hygiene Station at Ray D. Molo.
+The $20,000 from the Washington Marion High School LEAD Council program was used to build and stock a Teen Uniform and Hygiene Station at Ray D. Molo Middle School.
 This mobile station is a support system for students in need of school uniforms, socks, tennis shoes, undergarments and hygiene products, allowing students to focus on education and learning during the school year.
 Molo Middle School underwent a much- needed renovation in 2025.
 The LEAD Council planned a mobile station that can easily be moved to various locations and readily available to meet the needs of students.
-The LEAD Council also volunteered at Food for Thought food pantry to assist in the assembly of the purple bags which makes food available for students with food insecurity to have meals over the weekend days when they are not attending school.
+The LEAD Council also volunteered at Food for Thought food pantry to assist in the assembly of pre-packaged food bags for students facing food insecurity to have meals over the weekend days they are not attending school.

 Lasting Impact of LEAD on Students